 a.
 Leadership, warfighting competence, and sustained superior performance are the hallmarks of a successful naval INTEL officer.
-Senior Intel officers must possess a wellrounded career that demonstrates proven leadership in operationally-challenging environments, Navy and joint operational warfighting proficiency and expertise in conducting all-source operational Intel (OPINTEL).
-Intelligence officers are experts on the adversary and threats; therefore, developing deep expertise on our nation's strategic competitors is imperative.
-The Intel Community also values additional specialty skills, which are documented in records as Intelspecific AQDs (typically 3XX alpha-numeric AQD series). limited number of naval Intel officer (1830) billets support the DoD-wide, joint-service RAIDER CUTLASS initiative.
-Officers serving in these billets are extensively screened and trained, perform multiple operational assignments, and expected to complete the same professional milestone and leadership requirements.
+Senior Intel officers must possess a wellrounded career that demonstrates proven leadership in operationally-challenging environments, Navy and joint operational warfighting proficiency in conducting the range of intelligence operations from all-source tactical intelligence (TACINTEL), to operational Intel (OPINTEL), to strategic intelligence.
+An Intelligence Officer should be able to demonstrate performance across all three.
+Intelligence officers must be experts on a wide range of transnational and state-based adversaries and associated threats, but we place increasing emphasis on developing expertise on, and gaining experience in dealing with, our nation's top strategic competitors, namely China and Russia.
+The Intel community also values additional specialty skills, which are documented in records as Intelspecific AQDs (typically 3XX alpha-numeric AQD series).
+A limited number of Naval Intelligence Officers (1830) are extensively screened and selected to undergo a rigorous National-level training pipeline and certification before being designated a Navy RAIDER CUTLASS officer.
+These officers demonstrate leadership and warfighting competence in arduous Navy, joint and interagency tours leading teams, managing sensitive programs and conducting engagements with foreign partners.
+These officers also serve in a multitude of OCONUS and CONUS based operational billets to address Fleet, Navy and DoD-wide strategic competition requirements.
+Promotable RAIDER CUTLASS officers are skilled in identifying enemy threats and developing significant expertise on strategic competitors around the globe.
 All officers should demonstrate progress toward completion of advanced education and JQO qualification.

-- Subj: ORDER CONVENING THE FY-24 PROMOTION SELECTION BOARDS TO CONSIDER OFFICERS IN THE LINE ON THE ACTIVE-DUTY LIST OF THE NAVY FOR PERMANENT PROMOTION TO THE GRADE OF COMMANDER - b.
+- Subj: ORDER CONVENING THE FY-25 PROMOTION SELECTION BOARDS TO CONSIDER OFFICERS IN THE LINE ON THE ACTIVE-DUTY LIST OF THE NAVY FOR PERMANENT PROMOTION TO THE GRADE OF COMMANDER - b.
 A very limited number of officers will have had the opportunity to serve in command, executive officer or officer-in-charge, and these positions are highly valued.
 Command/OIC-screened officers lacking a command and executive officer or officer-in-charge tours due to insufficient opportunity shall not be viewed negatively. - c.
-The Intel Community gains a significant number of officers through lateral transfer or re-designation, typically at 0-3 and below.
-Some officers will have a mix of assignments in both the Intel Community and another Navy community (e.g., aviation, surface warfare, etc.) prior to re-designation into the Intel Community.
+The Intel community gains a significant number of officers through lateral transfer or re-designation, typically at O-3 and below.
+Some officers will have a mix of assignments in both the Intel community and another Navy community (e.g., aviation, surface warfare, etc.) prior to re-designation into the Intel community.
 Both are equally valuable and board members are encouraged to examine an officer's entire record to assess career potential, leadership, and warfighting ability. - d.
-Fully qualified Intel commanders will: - (1) Be in or have successfully completed 0-3/0-4 operational/sea milestone tour. - (2) Have completed JPME Phase 1. - e.
-Best of fully qualified criteria is not a checklist, but rather a list of valued skills and achievements beyond the fully qualified criteria listed above that are indicative of officers prepared for selection to the next higher paygrade.
-The best qualified Intel commanders will: - (1) Have superior performance in multiple operational assignments as an O-3 and O-4. - (2) Be a top recognized performer at a competitive Intel center, staff, OPNAV, or TYCOM tour as an O-4. - (3) Have demonstrated proficiency in leading Intel operations. - (4) Have superior performance in an O-4 XO/OIC leadership tour (limited opportunity). - (5) Possess an advanced education degree (master's or doctorate).
+Fully qualified Intel commanders will: - (1) Be in or have successfully completed 0-4/0-3 operational/sea milestone tour. - (2) Have completed JPME Phase 1. - e.
+Best qualified criteria is not a checklist, but rather a list of valued skills and achievements beyond the fully qualified criteria listed above that are indicative of officers prepared for selection to the next higher paygrade.
+The best qualified Intel commanders will: - (1) Have superior performance in O-4/O-3 operational milestone. - (2) Have demonstrated sustained superior performance in competitive summary groups as an 0-4/0-3, with special consideration for performance at major intelligence centers, staffs, OPNAV, and/or TYCOM. - (3) Have demonstrated proficiency in leading Intel operations. - (4) Have superior performance in an O-4 XO/OIC leadership tour (limited opportunity). - (5) Possess a post-graduate education (master's or doctorate).